The Committee Structure

 In October of 2018 the Strategic Planning Committee was reconstituted to enhance the diversity, quality and quantity of voices involved in creating paths to live the university mission.
 The newly adopted structure is multi-faceted and includes administrative support, a steering committee, and activations teams.

 The committee is comprised of 16 members.
-Eight (8) members are representatives of standing university committees or "cross cutting initiatives," seven (7) members are chairs of Activation Teams and the 16th member is the Assistant Vice President for Academic Affairs.
+Eight (8) members are representatives of standing university committees or "cross-cutting initiatives," seven (7) members are chairs of Activation Teams and the 16th member is the Assistant Vice President of Academic Affairs.
 Representatives from the "cross-cutting initiatives" were selected by their representative body.
-The Activation Team chairs were nominated by the outgoing Strategic Committee Members and presented to the Assistant Vice President for consideration and ratification.
+The Activation Team chairs were nominated by the outgoing Strategic Committee Members and presented to the Assistant Vice President of Academic Affairs for consideration and ratification.
 The same nominees were forwarded to the Provost for appointment.

 Activation Team appointments included an appointment of a chair elect to serve a two-year term, one as chair-elect, the following year as the chair.

 - approve Goal-Focused Work Group recommendations and determine how to move forward;